fxu1024/fxu1024.github.io/docs/ds/addcdeservice.md

 **_NOTE:_** The CDE CLI can only be accessed by AD/LDAP users, so the Local admin account wont work here.
 You need to make sure your ad/ldap account is setup as a PowerUser.

-- In the Virtual Clusters column on the right, click the Cluster Details icon on the virtual cluster.
+- In the Virtual Clusters column on the right, click the `Cluster Details` icon on the virtual cluster.

 ![](../../assets/images/ds/addcde05.jpg)

-- Click the link under CLI TOOL to download the CLI client
+- Click the link under `CLI TOOL` to download the CLI client.

 ![](../../assets/images/ds/addcde16.jpg)

-- Open terminal on your computer and move cde binary to ~/cde
+- Open terminal on your computer and move cde binary to `~/cde/bin`.
 ```bash
 $ mkdir -p ~/cde/bin
 $ cd ~/cde/bin